pavelxt7/k6-handlebars/README.md

 1. an error when handlebars is used with k6 & browserify
 1. an error when handlebars is used with k6 & webpack
-1. a success when nunjacks is used with k6 & webpack (based on the work done by Mihail Stoykov in https://github.com/MStoykov/k6-es6)
+1. a success when nunjucks is used with k6 & webpack (based on the work done by Mihail Stoykov in https://github.com/MStoykov/k6-es6)

 # handlebars with browserify